NDLEA chief urges youths to stay off substance abuse

 Archie-Abia also advised the youth to shun thuggery, violence and money bags who would buy them for a fee to do their bidding and afterward discard them.

-She added that this year’s elections would be shapened by the Nigerians youth and stressed the need for them not to trade away their destines for a morsel of bread or smoke.
+She added that this year’s elections would be sharpened by the Nigerians youth and stressed the need for them not to trade away their destinies for a morsel of bread or smoke.
 (NAN)